colombarifm/md-pca_sklearn/README.md

 ## Projections of first three PCs

 The projection of the first principal components is in perfect agreement in both methods.
-On the other hand, results are exactly the same for eigenvectors #2 and #3, but with opposite sign.
+Results are exactly the same for eigenvectors #2 and #3, but with opposite sign.
 It is interesting to notice that PCA calculation rotates the data to arbitrary directions to maximize the variance.
 Thus, the sign is arbitrary and meaningless.
-Projections with opposite sign are equivalent, and results in the same interpretations.
+Projections with opposite sign are equivalent, and result in the same interpretations.

 <center>
 <table>